 See an Improv Show at Theatre 99

 Laugh the night away at Charleston’s home for improv comedy, Theatre 99.

 Voted best theatre company by Charleston City Paper, the improv groups at Theatre 99 feature shows Wednesday-Saturday each week.

 Some shows are available for as little as $5 for admission.
 Check their calendar as news shows are being added for the month of April!

 Shaggin’ on the Cooper

 Every date has a different band so you can experience all sorts of musical styles.
-The 2020 dates and line-up is:
+The 2023 dates and the line-up is:

 Gates open at 7 pm and music begins at 7:30 pm.
 Advance admission is $8, $10 at the gate; kids under 3 are free.